 What kind of kayaks do you use?

-Our guided trips are equipped with high performance composite kayaks made by SEDA, Jackson Kayak, Delta,
+Our guided trips are equipped with high performance touring kayaks made by top names such as

-along with sealed hatches to keep your items protected.
-These are top of the line boats.
+easy, along with sealed hatches to keep your items protected.
+Our fleet contains these

 What is included on a guided trip?